-A day after their season ends, the Seahawks reflect and look ahead: ‘We’ve got to a lot more to do’
+A day after their season ends, the Seahawks reflect and look ahead: ‘We’ve got a lot more to do’

 And for all but one team, it’s a day that is tinged with a sense of longing for what might have been.

-“It was a really good season,’’ said quarterback Russell Wilson as he met with reporters in front of his locker less than 24 hours after a 28-23 loss to Green Bay in the divisional round of the NFC playoffs.
+“It was a really good season,’’ said Seattle quarterback Russell Wilson as he met with reporters in front of his locker less than 24 hours after a 28-23 defeat against Green Bay in the divisional round of the NFC playoffs.
 “Would I say it was a great season?
-No. I would say it was a really good one, and we’ve got to a lot more to do, a lot more things to focus on.’’
+No. I would say it was a really good one, and we’ve got a lot more to do, a lot more things to focus on.’’

 Wilson said those words only after he fulfilled another NFL ritual, having been called for a random drug test, a slip waiting for him when he showed up to talk to reporters.
 Wilson reacted with some mock incredulousness and told reporters to hang on for a few minutes before he’d return to talk.